marckarp/sagemaker-hosting-lab/README.md

 ```
 ![](static/intro/clone-code.png)

-3. After completion of step 2 you will have the **sagemaker-hosting** folder created in left panel of the studio:
+3. After completion of step 2 you will have the **sagemaker-hosting-lab** folder created in left panel of the studio:

 We will be making use of the Jupyter notebooks located in these folders in later labs.